-My research lies at the intersection of Comparative Politics and International Relations with a religion and peace studies emphasis.
-My regional specialization is South Asia (India, Sri Lanka, Myanmar).
-I am interested in the origins and implications of nationalism.
+My research lies at the intersection of Comparative Politics and International Relations with a concentration on nationalism/populism, security/peace, and religion.
+My regional specialization is South Asia (India, Sri Lanka, Bangladesh, Pakistan, Myanmar).

-My work on Religious Nationalism in Contemporary South Asia is forthcoming at Cambridge University Press as part of the Elements series on religion and violence.
+My work on Religious Nationalism in Contemporary South Asia was published with Cambridge University Press September 2022 as part of the Elements series on religion and violence.
 The element draws upon my field work carrying out interviews with elites in India and Sri Lanka.

 “The Rise of Hindu Nationalism and its Regional and Global Ramifications.”
 Spring 2019.
 Education About Asia: Asian Politics.
 Volume 23:1 39-43

 “Bombs or Ballots?: How do Separatist Groups Determine their Strategy and Why is it Important for All of Us?”
 Aviation Security International.
 Summer 2014.